Pectojin/duplicati-client/README.md

 A client daemon and cron mode is also available, allowing to periodically pull instructions from a central management server.

-# Libraries used
+# External libraries used
-Currently the script relies on multiple internal and external libraries:
+Currently the script relies on multiple external libraries:

-    argparse
-    os.path
     requests
-    urllib
     PyYaml
-    getpass
-    hashlib
-    base64
-    datetime
     python-dateutil

 # Installation